 This qualification is suitable for learners aged 16 and above.
-This qualification is designed for learners who work, or who are looking to work,...
+This qualification is designed for learners who’d like an introduction to the...

 Whilst it is an ideal qualification for those who are already employed within the healthcare or adult social care sector, it may also be suitable for anyone who is caring for a loved one during their final stages of life.